Course

 Overview

-This course is designed to provide students with barriers to education and employment with hands on training in retail and business services.
-The focus of the course is on foundational practical skills needed to obtain employment in a variety of retail workplaces.
+This course is designed to provide students who experience barriers to education and employment with hands-on training in retail and business services.

 Topics to be explored include: